rambly/ZeldaClassic-zscript-docs/2.53.2/docs/index.md

 ZScript functions are of the types `int`, `float`, `bool`, or `void`.
 Of these, only `void` does not return a value.
 (The `void` type is normally used to run a series of instructions without returning a value.)
 The other types return values appropriate to their type.

+!!! note
-**NOTE:** In the following, `int` indicates that a parameter is truncated by a function to an integer, or that the return value will always be an integer.
+	Throughout the following documentation, `int` indicates that a parameter is truncated by a function to an integer, or that the return value will always be an integer.
 However, ZScript itself does not make a distiction between `int` and `float` types.